danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 <script src="https://unpkg.com/ml5@latest/dist/ml5.min.js" type="text/javascript"></script>
 ```

-Apart from the new ml5.js, the html file contains the following:
+Apart from the new ml5.js, the html file contains the following DOM elements:
 1. A text input box with the default seed/input text: Ch.
 11 Auto Chapter Generator.
 The seed text is required as a sequence input to generate the next character, continuously forming a new seed sequence for next character prediction.
 2. A slider for selecting the number of generated characters.
 3. A slider for setting the temperature (the value that control the amount of the uncertainty of predictions)[^temp] with the range from 0 to 1.